danielkpodo/python-testing/README.md

 # python-testing
-A python unit test using  the unittest module
+- A python unit test using the unittest module
+- Fkexible testing with the unittest module